apache/metron/metron-analytics/metron-statistics/README.md

   * Input:
     * stats - The Stellar statistics object
     * value - The value to bin
-    * range? - A list of percentile bin ranges (excluding min and max) or a string representing a known and common set of bins.
+    * bounds? - A list of percentile bin bounds (excluding min and max) or a string representing a known and common set of bins.
 For convenience, we have provided QUARTILE, QUINTILE, and DECILE which you can pass in as a string arg.
 If this argument is omitted, then we assume a Quartile bin split.
-  * Returns: Which bin the value falls in such that bin < value < bin + 1
+  * Returns: "Which bin N the value falls in such that bound(N-1) < value <= bound(N).
+No min and max bounds are provided, so values smaller than the 0'th bound go in the 0'th bin, and values greater than the last bound go in the M'th bin.

 ### Statistical Outlier Detection